 2.3.
-Implement measures to reduce congestion and idling during periods of heavy activity.
+Implement measures to reduce truck congestion and idling.

 3.1.
 Complete an annual report on GHG emissions.

 Note: See Annex 1-A.

 4.1.
 Complete a detailed inventory of GHGs and air pollutants emitted on the participant’s entire area of jurisdiction within the last 5 years.
 Inventory should include key GHGs: CO2, CH4, and N2O and criteria air pollutants, such as NOx, SOx, VOC, and PM.

 Note: Participants that are in nonattainment areas or that have potential “hotspots” should place a priority on an inventory of their relevant criteria air pollutants.
 Criteria air pollutants refer to those that are reported in Environment Canada’s National Pollutant Release Inventory (NPRI) or U.S. EPA’s National Emissions Inventory (NEI).

 4.2.
 Adopt a GHG performance plan for air emissions resulting directly from the participant’s activities.
 In the plan, define reduction measures and establish reduction targets.

 Note: See Annex 1-B.

-Note: Each participant defines its own baselines for measuring continuous improvement.
+Note: Each participant defines its own baselines for measuring continual improvement.